KC2016/Fortnite/README.md

 [Source](https://www.dailyesports.gg/fortnite-terminology-and-communication-terms-to-know/)</br></br>

 #### Head Shots
-If the Damage Number is yellow, it means you've hit a critical shot.
+"If the Damage Number is yellow, it means you've hit a critical shot.
 It's actually the only way to know if you've done a headshot!
-Check Out Tips to Improve Your Aim.
+Check Out Tips to Improve Your Aim."
 [Source](https://gamewith.net/fortnite/article/show/182#:~:text=Check%20for%20Headshots,Tips%20to%20Improve%20Your%20Aim)</br></br>